kstenerud/concise-text-encoding/cte-specification.md

 #### Field Width

-Fields other than year may be pre-padded with zeros (`0`) up to their maximum allowed digits for aesthetic reasons if desired.
+Fields other than year can be pre-padded with zeros (`0`) up to their maximum allowed digits for aesthetic reasons if desired.
 Minutes and seconds must always be padded to 2 digits.

 Field values must never be abbreviated (the year 19 refers to 19 AD, not 2019).

 #### The Year Field

-The year field may be any number of digits, and may be positive (representing AD dates) or negative (representing BC dates).
+The year field can be any number of digits, and can be positive (representing AD dates) or negative (representing BC dates).
 Negative (BC) years are prefixed with a dash character (`-`).
-The year must always be written in full, and may not be abbreviated.
+The year must always be written in full, and must not be abbreviated.

 Note: The Anno Domini system has no zero year (there is no 0 BC or 0 AD), and so the year values `0` and `-0` are invalid.
 Many date systems internally use the value 0 to represent 1 BC and offset all BC dates by 1 for mathematical continuity, but in interchange formats it's preferable to avoid exposing potentially confusing internal details.